High Council of the Judiciary (Italy): Composition

-The Italian Constitution does not directly state how many members the Council should contain, just the proportion of togate and lay members, so this matter is regulated by ordinary law.
-Currently there are sixteen togate members (two are judges of the court of cassation, four are prosecutors, ten are trial judges) and there are eight lay members.
-Thus, the Council has a total of twenty-seven members.
-These members cannot be re-elected immediately after the end of their term and they cannot be parliamentarians or regional councilors.
-The elected members of the council serve a four-year term.
+Since the Constitution does not resolve the number of members in the High Council of the Judiciary, this matter is regulated by ordinary law.
+Currently, there are sixteen togate members (of whom two are judges at the Court of Cassation, four are prosecutors, ten are trial judges), whereas lay members are eight, for a total of twenty-four elected members.
+Each elective member serves a four-year term and, upon ending term, they cannot be re-enter office immediately.
+Lay members cannot combine the functions of national or regional political representative with councilorship to High Council of the Judiciary.